oliverjam/learn-vanilla-spas/README.md

 ### Keeping the user logged in

-If your request was success you should see a response like this logged:
+If your request was successful you should see an access token in the response object:

 ```json
 { "access_token": "eyJhbGci..." }